A1Liu/a1liu.github.io/src/_collections/_docs/2019-03-04-installing-gdb.md

 guide doesn't promise that you'll be able to use it, just that you'll be able to figure out the solution faster.

-*Updated on 5/28/19:* Added additional information related to installing `gdb`
+*Updated on 5/28/19:* Added additional information related to installing from source

 ##### Shortcut
-If the below steps make you confused, unhappy, or discouraged, just remember that MacOS comes with a debugger already installed called [LLDB][lldb-tutorial]!
+If the below steps make you confused, unhappy, or discouraged, just remember that MacOS comes with a debugger already installed called [LLDB][lldb-tutorial].
 To use it, just type in

 ```shell